AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ---
 title: Activating your MBI Account for On-Premise Subscriptions
+description: Learn about activating your MBI account for On-Premise Subscriptions.
 ---
+# Activate your MBI Account for On-Premise Subscriptions

 To activate MBI for on-premise subscriptions, first create a MBI account, then connect MBI to your Magento database.
 For information about activation in Cloud Starter projects, see [Activating your MBI Account for Cloud Starter Subscriptions](../../getting-started/cloud-activation.md).